Habits of an agile servant leader – Habit 4 (Part 2): Respect

 - Develop trust among participants

-Through this article, you are now equipped with better understanding of what respect means, how important it is to agile servant-leadership, and hidden costs of disrespectful behaviors for organizations and the agile servant leaders themselves.
+Through this article, you are now equipped with a better understanding of what respect means, how important it is to agile servant-leadership and hidden costs of disrespectful behaviors for organizations, and the agile servant leaders themselves.

 We hope that this article will inspire you to learn more about the culture of respect and cultivate your own respectful quality as well as that of others in your agile workplace!

 In the next and also last blogpost, we will summarize each habit and give you some recommendations for learning resources which we believe can aid you along your own journey of building up these habits yourself!
 Please stay tuned.

 Looking for a reliable offshore software development company in Vietnam who work with respect and integrity?